jacobkap/crimebythenumbers/docs/pdf-tables2.md

 #> [6,] "0"  "0"  "0"  "2"  "1"
 ```

-These results look right so we can make a data.frame using the `data.frame()` and having the input be from the above code - removing the `head()` function since we want every now.
+These results look right so we can make a data.frame using the `data.frame()` and having the input be from the above code - removing the `head()` function since we want every row.
 Conveniently, `data.frame()` allows us to name the columns we are making so we'll name the two columns "county" and "pregnant_females_booked".
-We'll save the result as `data` and check out the `head()` and `tail()` of that data.frame.
+We'll assign the result to an object that we'll call *data* and check out the `head()` and `tail()` of that data.frame.

 ```r